hafyok/hafyok/README.md

 * ✉️  You can contact me at [hafyok5777@gmail.com](mailto:hafyok5777@gmail.com)
 * 🚀  I'm currently working on [IdeaPlatform](https://github.com/hafyok/IdeaPlatform)
 * :zap: In my free time, I solve problems on Leetcode and read tech articles.
-* 🧠  I'm learning Dagger, Flow
+* 🧠  I'm learning Hilt, Flow

 I have several projects to demonstrate.
 For example, a client-server application for reviewing games - [ServerGames](https://github.com/hafyok/ServerGames).